NotBlackMagic/UROSTerminalUI/README.md

 3) Select the install directory of the **RA Smart Configurator** (e.g. "C:\Renesas\RA\sc_v2023-07_fsp_v4.6.0")

 #### Changes/Configuration of new peripherals
 It is now possible to open the MCU configuration file with the **RA Smart Configurator** tool by clicking the "RA Smart Configurator" Link in the RT-Thread project.
 In the **RA Smart Configurator** we can now enable new peripherals and/or change settings of existing ones.
-As an example on how to enable and configure a new peripheral I'll go throught the steps I took to enable UART4:
+As an example on how to enable and configure a new peripheral I'll go through the steps I took to enable UART4:

 1) Now open the "Stacks" tab from the bottom of the "FSP Configuration" window on the left side of the screen.
-2) Click "New Stack->Connectivity->UART (r_sci_uart)" (for adding UART4 I had to add 5 stacks, uart0 to uart4, and then delet the not desired ones, uart0 to uart3...)
+2) Click "New Stack->Connectivity->UART (r_sci_uart)" (for adding UART4 I had to add 5 stacks, uart0 to uart4, and then delete the not desired ones, uart0 to uart3...)
 3) Now we can select this newly created stack and configure it by clicking/selecting it and navigating to the bottom of the window where the Stack "Properties" are shown (configuration is based on how UART9 is configured, the default terminal interface).
 4) Select the Pins used for UART4
 5) Check that the name of the peripheral is set to "g_uart4" (Important as this is how RT-Thread will address it)